nurse-test/bridebuddyv2/README.md

 ## Working With the UI

 Each page includes references to the shared component and layout styles as well as the `main.js` helper script.
 The CSS makes heavy use of custom properties (CSS variables) so you can adjust colors or spacing from a central location.
-Cards employ a frosted glass technique to maintain readability on top of the stained-glass artwork.
+Cards employ a frosted glass technique with a warm champagne glow that stands out against the twilight gradient.

 ### Connecting to APIs